- $8.5 Billion Recovered

 Sites in Rhode Island Known for Asbestos Exposure

-Three schools in Providence —Winsor Hill, Brown Avenue, and Sarah Dyer Barnes — were sources of asbestos exposure.
-More than 600 students, teachers and administrators in the schools may have been exposed to asbestos for as long as a year.
+Winsor Hill, Brown Avenue, and Sarah Dyer Barnes, 3 schools in Providence, may have exposed more than 600 students, teachers and administrators to asbestos for as long as a year.
 The suspected exposure came from old asbestos-containing vinyl tiles ripped up during the summer of 1990.

 Many occupations across Rhode Island have been a source of asbestos exposure.
 The state was once a leading source of textile production.
 That industry has a history of asbestos exposure since the mineral was commonly used in commercial cloth and fabrics.
 Other notable occupational asbestos risk sites include: Power plants, schools, manufacturing sites and shipyards.